esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 #### 🛠 Challenge: Fix MegaNav Contrast Issues
 Changed header color to `--color-accent-dark` and it seems to work :)

-In `CSS Overview` in Chrome it now passed their contrast ratio check and it also passes when using CCA
+In `CSS Overview` in Chrome it now passed their contrast ratio check and it also passes when using CCA.

 ## Useful resources